CESNET/ipfixcol/README.md

 If you find any bug you can report it into [issue tracker](https://github.com/CESNET/ipfixcol/issues) here on GitHub.

+###<a name="contribution"></a> Contributing to IPFIXcol

+We are open to contributions to IPFIXcol which improve the stability and functionality of the collector.
+To keep the code readable and consistent, please adhere to the [coding style](coding_style.md) document.

 ###<a name="mailing"></a> Forum

 if you have some questions or if you just want to share your ideas about useful features etc., please use [this forum](https://groups.google.com/forum/#!forum/ipfixcol).